dstackai/dstack/contributing/GATEWAY.md

+# Gateway

-A dstack gateway is a dedicated instance responsible for publishing user applications to the outer internet via the HTTP protocol.
+A `dstack` gateway is a dedicated instance responsible for publishing user applications to the outer internet via the HTTP protocol.
 One dstack gateway can serve many services, domains, or projects.

 ## Gateway creation

-Gateways are managed by the dstack server.
+Gateways are managed by the `dstack` server.
 A gateway is associated with a project and some backend in the project.
 Users must attach a wildcard domain to the gateway, i.e., all direct subdomains should resolve to the gateway IP address.
-Since the IP address is unknown during provisioning, dstack doesn't check DNS records.
+Since the IP address is unknown during provisioning, `dstack` doesn't check DNS records.

 Provisioning happens as follows:
 1. Launch a non-GPU instance (usually the smallest) with all ports exposed.